Unsupervised embedding of trajectories captures the latent structure of scientific migration: Methods

 \subsection{Distance}

-We calculate $T_{ij}$ as the total number of co-occurrence between two locations $i$ and $j$ across the data-set.
-In scientific mobility, $T_{ij} = 10$ indicates that the number of co-occurrence between both organization $i$ and $j$ between 2008 and 2019 is 10, as evidenced from their publications.
-Here, we treat $T_{ij} = T_{ji}$ for the sake of simplicity and, in the case of scientific mobility, because directionality cannot easily be derived from bibliometric records, or may not be particularly informative (see \SI).
+We calculate $T_{ij}$ as the total number of co-occurrences between two locations $i$ and $j$ across the data-set.
+In scientific migration, $T_{ij} = 10$ indicates that the number of co-occurrences between both organization $i$ and $j$ between 2008 and 2019 is 10, as evidenced from their publications.
+Here, we treat $T_{ij} = T_{ji}$ for the sake of simplicity and, in the case of scientific migration, because directionality cannot easily be derived from bibliometric records, or may not be particularly informative (see \SI).

-We calculate two forms of distance between locations.
+We calculate two main forms of distance between locations.
 The geographic distance, $g_{ij}$, is the pairwise geographic distance between locations.
 Geographic distance is calculated as the great circle distance, in kilometers, between pairs of locations.
-In the case of U.S. flight itinerary and scientific mobility, we impute distance to 1 km when their distance is less than one kilometer.
-In the case of Korean accommodation reservation data, because this data is intra-city mobility trajectory, we impute distance to 0.01 km when their distance is less than 0.01 km.
+In the case of U.S. flight itinerary and scientific migration, we impute distance to 1 km when their distance is less than one kilometer.
+In the case of Korean accommodation reservation data, because this data represents trajectories of intra-city mobility that occurs at a much smaller scale international migration, we impute distance to 0.01 km when their distance is less than 0.01 km.
 The embedding distance with the cosine distance, $d_{ij}$, is calculated as $d_{ij} = 1 - \frac{\bm{v}_{i} \cdot \bm{v}_{j}}{\lVert \bm{v}_{i} \rVert \lVert \bm{v}_{j} \rVert}$, where $v_i$ and $v_j$ are the embedding vectors for locations $i$ and $j$, respectively.
 Note that $d_{ij}$ is not a formal metric because it does not satisfy the triangle inequality.
-Nevertheless, cosine distance is often shown to be useful in practice~\autocite{lerman2007embedding, brown1970migration, kim2018functional}.
+Nevertheless, cosine distance is often shown to be useful in practice~\cite{lerman2007embedding, brown1970migration, kim2018functional}.
+We compare the performance of this cosine-based embedding distance against those derived using inner product similarity and Euclidean distance.

+We compare the performance of the embedding distance to many baselines.
+These include distances derived from simpler embedding approaches, such as Singular Value Decomposition (SVD) and a Laplacian Eigenmap embedding performed on the underlying location co-occurrence matrix.
+We also use network-based distances, calculating vectors using a Personalized Page Rank approach and measuring the distance between them using cosine distance and Jensen-Shannon Divergence (see \SI).
+Finally, we compare the embedding distance against embeddings calculated through direct matrix factorization, following the approach that \textit{word2vec} implicitley approximates~\cite{levy2014neural}.